DataBiosphere/cgp-deployment/README.md

 This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](http://commons.ucsc-cgp.org) Computational Genomics Platform (CGP) for AWS.
 It uses, supports, and drives development of several key GA4GH APIs and open source projects.
 In many ways it is the generalization of the [PCAWG](https://dcc.icgc.org/pcawg) cloud infrastructure developed for that project and a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.

 ## Components
 The system has components fulfilling a range of functions, all of which are open source and can be used independently or together.
+The installation instructions are currently specific to AWS, but usage of other cloud service providers is planned for the future.

 ![Computational Genomics Platform architecture](docs/dcc-arch.png)